seborama/govcr/README.md

 As a reminder, you should **never** use a nonce value more than once with the same private key as it would compromise the encryption.

-**govcr** provides a CLI utility to decrypt cassettes files on the file system.
+**govcr** provides a CLI utility to decrypt existing cassette files.

 The command is located in the `cmd/govcr` folder, to install it: